ibm-cloud-docs/discovery/data-crawler-qs.md

 Copy the contents of the `{installation_directory}/share/examples/config` directory to a working directory on your system, for example `/home/config`.

-**Warning:** Do not modify the provided configuration example files directly.
+Do not modify the provided configuration example files directly.
 Copy and then edit them.
-If you edit the example files in-place, your configuration may be overwritten when upgrading the Data Crawler, or may be removed when uninstalling it.
+If you edit the example files in-place, your configuration might be overwritten when upgrading the Data Crawler, or it might be removed when uninstalling it.
+{: important}

-**Note:** References in this guide to files in the `config` directory, such as `config/crawler.conf`, refer to that file in your working directory, and NOT in the installed `{installation_directory}/share/examples/config` directory.
+References in this guide to files in the `config` directory, such as `config/crawler.conf`, refer to that file in your working directory, not in the installed `{installation_directory}/share/examples/config` directory.
+{: note}

 ## Configure crawl options
 {: #dc-configure-crawl-options}

-To set up the Data Crawler to crawl your repository, you must specify which local system files you want to crawl, and which {{site.data.keyword.discoveryshort}} instance to send the collection of crawled files to, once the crawl has been completed.
+To set up the Data Crawler to crawl your repository, you must specify which local system files you want to crawl, and which {{site.data.keyword.discoveryshort}} instance to send the collection of crawled files to after the crawl finishes.

 1.  **`filesystem-seed.conf`** - Open the `seeds/filesystem-seed.con` file in a text editor.
 Modify the `value` attribute directly under the `name-"url"` attribute to the file path that you want to crawl.
 For example: `value-"sdk-fs:///TMP/MY_TEST_DATA/"`

-    **Note:** The URLs must start with `sdk-fs://`.
-So to crawl, for example, `/home/watson/mydocs`, the value of this URL would be `sdk-fs:///home/watson/mydocs` - the third / is necessary!
+    The URLs must start with `sdk-fs://`.
+So to crawl, for example, `/home/watson/mydocs`, the value of this URL is `sdk-fs:///home/watson/mydocs`.
+The third `/` in the URL is necessary.
+    {: note}

     Save and close the file.